xin-huang/SeleDiff/README.md

 ## Input Files

+`SeleDiff` assumes biallelic genetic data and will not perform any checks on this assumption.
+All input files can be compressed by `gzip`.

 ### EIGENSTRAT

 `SeleDiff` accepts [EIGENSTRAT](http://genepath.med.harvard.edu/~reich/InputFileFormats.htm) format of genetic data as inputs.

-These files can be compressed by `gzip`.
+### VCF

+`SeleDiff` also accepts [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format of genetic data as inputs, and assumes genotypes of each individual are encoded with 0 and 1.

 ### Var File